arskom/spyne/doc/source/manual/06_metadata.rst

 ``ctx.in_header`` and ``ctx.out_header`` attributes.

 You can set values to the header attributes in the function bodies or events.
-You just need to heed the order the events are fired, so that you don't overwrite data.
+You just need to consider the order the events are fired, so that you don't overwrite data.

 If you want to use headers in a function, you must denote it either in the